Skip to content

 • the execution engine selected by the network

-For xian_vm_v1, also keep aligned:
+For xian_vm_v1, keep aligned:

-• native runtime support for the selected bytecode_version
+• native VM runtime support

 Preflight Checks